 Dear Valued Customer:

-At $11,500 per drive/transom, this package is about $5,000 less than the normal price if you purchased the parts separately.
+At $12,000 per drive/transom for the DPS-B Oxi and $11,000 per drive/transom for the DPS-B, these packages are about $5,000 less than the normal price if you purchased the parts separately.
 The swap-over usually takes approximately 8-12 hours of labor.

 The Upgrade Program has a fairly complicated procedure for taking advantage of the offer, but we are here to help you throughout this process.
 There may be some additional parts that are needed depending upon which XDP and engine model you have, but overall, this is an effective and reasonably priced way to obtain a more dependable drive.